 And do some research on a person before you start working with them.
 It won’t necessarily weed out every scofflaw.
 But you’ll at least have a chance to look for obvious red flags.

 2. Expecting You to Work After Hours

 Just because you can work nights and weekends doesn’t mean that you necessarily want to.
-After all, there’s only so much work you can do before you risk burning out.
+After all, there’s only so much you can do before you risk burning out.

-Regardless of how you handle it, make sure that you take charge of the situation.
+The key is to make sure that you take charge of the situation.